mpiraux/draft-piraux-tcpls/draft-piraux-tcpls.md

 With TCP and TLS/TCP, applications use a single connection that supports a single bytestream in each direction.
-Some TCP applications such as HTTP/2 {{RFC7540}} use multiple streams, but these are mapped to a single TCP connections and they leads to head of line blocking when packet losses occur.
-SCTP {{RFC4960}} natively supports multiple streams and QUIC adopted a similar approach to prevent head of line blocking.
+Some TCP applications such as HTTP/2 {{RFC7540}} use multiple streams, but these are mapped to a single TCP connection which leads to Head-of-Line (HoL) blocking when packet losses occur.
+SCTP {{RFC4960}}
+supports multiple truly-concurrent streams and QUIC adopted a similar approach to prevent HoL blocking.

 Modern transport services also changed the utilization of the underlying network.
 With TCP, when a host creates a connection, it is bound to the